Cocaine addiction treatment – available across Europe

 • Outpatient services across Europe

-• Specialised treatment, such as help with cocaine addiction, for young people
+• Specialised adolescent cocaine addiction treatment for young people

-We provide expert cocaine addiction treatment in the UK, including London, as well as in Ireland, Sweden, Finland, the Netherlands, and Malta.
+We also offer cocaine addiction treatment throughout the UK, including London, and in Ireland, Sweden, Finland, the Netherlands, and Malta.

 • Medical detox and monitoring